16 great paddle trails

 See the City of Warrnambool in a whole new light on this captivating Hopkins River cruise.
 Discover 650,000 year old lava flows, cliffs made of the same limestone as the 12 Apostles, and the enigmatic Blue Hole created by shifting Southern Ocean sands.

-There is no doubt that the reason most people visit Princetown is to meet the Australian rock stars that live down the road at the 12 Apostles.
-However this is also where one of Victoria’s healthiest rivers hits the coast so you would be mad not to bring a paddle.
+There is no doubt the reason most people visit Princetown is to meet the Australian rock stars that live down the road at the 12 Apostles.
+However, this is also where one of Victoria’s healthiest rivers hits the coast so you would be mad not to bring a paddle.

 - Aire River